FurkanEdizkan/Git-Version-Control-Tutorial/README.md

 ## !!!
 [Work in Progress](TODO.md)

-# Git, GitHub & GitLab Guide
+# Git Version Control Guide

 This repository contains

 - Quick and Advanced Git guide
-- GitHub and GitLab usage guide
-- Version Control examples and recommendations
+- Advanced Git topics and examples

 #
 <!-- Table of Contents -->